 Charlotte's Web is a classic for a reason.
 The characters in this book are so different, creating a wonderful, multi-layered dynamic between the cast of friends.
 Charlotte, the spider, has a caring, selfless demeanor.
 She's kind of the voice of reason.
 Then, we have Wilbur, the pig.
 He's very self-effacing.
 In a way, he's a student of Charlotte's wisdom.

-Here's a simple line from Wilbur that packs an emotional punch:
+To see how Wilbur is different from Charlotte, here's a simple line from Wilbur that packs an emotional punch.

 "But Charlotte," said Wilbur, "I'm not terrific."

 As we write, our voice tends to evolve naturally.
 Everything from our tone to our word selection to the way we punctuate our sentences makes up an author's voice.
 For example, do you like to insert a lot of clauses and phrases in between commas?
 Or, do you prefer short, choppy sentences like Hemingway?

 An author's voice speaks to their style.
 While character voice comes through in each of the characters, the author's voice is apparent in the narration itself.
 In the sizable bits of storytelling between dialogue, you'll be able to note the author's general tone.

 Author's Voice Example From A Christmas Carol by Charles Dickens

 Charles Dickens was noted for his wordiness.
 He crafted long sentences full of commas around clauses, but they remained rather fluid.
 Here's an excerpt from A Christmas Carol: